gorhill/uBO-Extra/README.md

 In fact, any extension which listens to network request through the chrome.webRequest API can gain the ability to see and act on WebSocket connections with this companion extensions.

-Currently works known to work with uBlock Origin 1.7.2 and above.
+Currently known to work with uBlock Origin 1.7.2 and above.